Which Indian state's culture do you like the most among the following options-

 Influence of foreign culture

 Today, the world has become a global village.
 We are being influenced by many cultures and traditions around the world.
 In India especially, 30 years ago one would have never heard of father’s day, mother’s day or valentine’s.
-However today, India happens to be the biggest market for gift items on these days.
-Now these days have become part of Indian culture although this culture has been imposed on the country by the business world and as a Nation we have adopted these “culture days” in submission.
+However today, India happens to be grossing as a market for these gift items.
+Now foreign festivals have become part of Indian culture although initially they were means to intrude into our traditional, Santana dharmic culture.

 Culture developing due to unusual circumstances